Iceland–Spain relations: History

-in Reykjavik and the Ambassador of Iceland in France is accredited as Ambassador in Madrid.
+in Reykjavík and the Ambassador of Iceland in France is accredited as Ambassador in Madrid.

 Diplomatic relations

 Bilateral relations are diplomatic, relatively limited, although contacts are made periodically on matters of common interest.
 In the 1980s there was an exchange of State visits: in 1985, the then President of Iceland, Vigdis Finnborgadóttir, made a visit to Spain that was returned by the Kings of Spain in 1989.
 On 17–20 February 2014, the Icelandic president paid a visit to Madrid and Barcelona, in which he held an interview with the King.

-Economic relations

-The main bilateral flows are commercial and tourist in nature.
-From the commercial point of view, Spain is systematically among the top 10 customers in Iceland, due to the massive importation of fish.
-This is not the case in the opposite direction, so the trade balance is systematically unfavorable to Spain, with a coverage rate that barely reaches 31%.